Autocar India

 Vinfast VF MPV 7 review: Vietnamese Mahindra XEV 9S rivalDue to its black theme and minimalistic design approach, its cabin doesn’t feel as inviting as the Clavis EV’s.

-Storage areas are plentiful, including a dedicated area to stow your phone, cupholders, a deep central console, a lower storage area with USB Type A and C charging ports, and generous door pockets.
+Storage areas are plentiful, including a dedicated area to stow your phone, cup holders, a deep central console, a lower storage area with USB Type A and C charging ports, and generous door pockets.

-Vinfast VF MPV 7 review: Vietnamese Mahindra XEV 9S rivalSpace is plenty, and occupants have the option to slide the seat and recline the backrest too.
-Thigh support is lacking and the seat cushioning feels a bit excessive.
+Vinfast VF MPV 7 review: Vietnamese Mahindra XEV 9S rivalSpace is plenty, and occupants can slide the seat and recline the backrest too.
+Thigh support is lacking, and the seat cushioning feels a bit excessive.

 The VF MPV 7’s boot, at least on first impression, seems to be as large as the Clavis EV’s.
 The latter, however, gets a front luggage area too, which the VF MPV 7 misses.